sadayas/strokerisks/README.md

 ### Machine Learning Model:
-* Description of preliminary data preprocessing
+* preliminary data preprocessing
+    * Any columns with null values were dropped to eliminate incorrect view of data.
+The 9 columns came with a mixture of values: binary, string and integer.
+For the model to be able to process the data easily, all columns with yes or no answers were changed to binary values.
+The columns that had more complex data were mapped with a dictionary of integers from 0-3 or 4.
-* Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+* preliminary feature engineering and preliminary feature selection, including their decision-making process
+    *
-* Description of how data was split into training and testing sets
+* Training and testing
     * The data was split 80% in training and 20% in testing.
 In recent studies, it has been shown that this split avoids overfitting.
 Overfitting is an issue where the model will learn from the training data so well, it will not be able to work on data the model has not seen before.
 * Explanation of model choice
     * Benefits